Ford VR Authoring

 Outcome

-Earned executive endorsement and contributed to a Ford 3-year roadmap (paused due to COVID-19).
+Strategic Impact: The project earned executive endorsement and contributed to a Ford 3-year VR roadmap (though paused due to COVID-19).